We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Isolation: Methods can be used to isolate or increase the distance between the employee and the point of work can reduce exposure levels.

-Image of worker using an enclosure to remove paint
+Image of worker using an enclosure to isolate dust and work with hazardous silica exposure.

 There are several options to help prevent silica exposure on a job site.